.. a planning opportunity for collaboration between your financial planner, your accountant and your lawyer

 Reviewing Business Succession arrangements

 There will be events in the life of a business that will give rise to a need to considering whether the existing planning is appropriate to the changed situation.
-This is another similarity to the Estate Planning alluded to in the previous paragraph: just as marriage/ divorce, new children, increased wealth etc might trigger a review of the Estate plan, significant business structuring, financing and valuation changes should be seen as events that trigger a review of the business succession arrangements.
+This is another similarity to the Estate Planning alluded to in the previous paragraph.
+Significant life events trigger Estate Plan reviews; and significant business changes should trigger a review of the business succession arrangements.

 The elements of Planning Business Succession arrangements